-Files anywhere in the library that do not have any tags.
+Files anywhere in the library that do not have any tags (other than "note").

 Tag sources behave like playlists in iTunes or albums in iPhoto.
 Select a tag source to view all the records with that tag.
 You can drag records onto a tag source to assign that tag to them.
 Each record may appear in any number of tag sources.
 Deleting a record from a tag source unassigns that tag; the record remains in the library.
+You can drag and drop tags to re-arrange their hierarchy.